Last updated on July 8th, 2021 at 12:48 pm

 The Infolinks network does not have a very strong publisher base as the revenues generated can be quite low due to a number of factors.
 However, the network can monetize tier one traffic, mainly US and Canadian traffic.

 AdSense has an unrivaled worldwide reach and is used by everyone ranging from large companies, medium-sized businesses to small-time users.
 Mashable, Times Network, and HubPages are a few of its top publishers.

 Infolinks vs AdSense: CPM and RPM Rates

 Adsense offers CPM rates in the range of USD 1 to 3.
 The average AdSense ad RPM lies in the range of USD 5 to 10 for broad niches.
-In the case of competitive niches with greater CPC, the rate is around a much higher USD 100.
+In the case of competitive niches with greater CPC, the rate is around a much higher and can even reach to USD 50 and above in page RPM.
 AdSense has a fill rate of 100%.
+However, publishers can now block low paying ads and still earn good revenue from AdSense using the Ad quality filter available in AdSense dashboard.

 Infolinks vs AdSense: Payments and Earnings Report